CS-LTU/com7033-assignment-julianaifionu/README.md

 - **MONGO_URI** — your MongoDB connection string
 - **STROKE_APP_SECRET_KEY** — a secure, randomly generated secret key (hex (32 bytes)) or for testing purpose, you may use the default value

-For development or testing, you may keep the default admin credentials and secret key or modify them as needed:
+NOTE: For development or testing, you may keep the default admin credentials and secret key or modify them as needed:

 ## Run the Application